Lai Tung-kwok: Partygate

-On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
+On 5 January 2022, Chief Executive Carrie Lam announced new warnings and restrictions against social gatherings due to potential COVID-19 outbreaks.
 One day later, it was discovered that Lai attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
-Tung-kwok was warned by Legislative Council president Andrew Leung to not attend any meetings until after finishing his last mandatory Covid-19 test on 22 January 2022.
+Lai had been warned by Legislative Council president Andrew Leung not to attend any meetings until after finishing his last mandatory Covid-19 test on 22 January 2022.
 However, he decided to attend the meeting on 19 January 2022, against Leung's orders.